I wrote a book, so why isn’t it selling?

 First, write a damn good book.

-This may sound simplistic, but have you had independent feedback about the quality of your book?
+This may sound simplistic, but have you had independent feedback about the quality and appeal of your book?

 Just because your mother likes your book doesn’t count for anything in attracting attention or climbing bestseller lists.

-Yes, we all love our own books, but you really need to know if other people will love your book enough to buy it.
+Yes, we all love our own books, but you really need to know if someone else will love your book enough to buy it.

-Find beta readers, or give free copies to readers and get real independent feedback before you publish.
+Find beta readers, or give free copies to readers and get totally independent feedback before you publish.

 Does your title create interest?

-These are the most important few words of your book.
+These are the most important few words in your book.
 Give your title a lot of thought.